matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 a) improvements to room upgrades may eventually lead to a process that is so smooth it can be automatic, or at least very easy, and

-b) improvements to room upgrades will bring benefits Matrix even if they don't turn out to be the right way to solve the deleting state problem.
+b) improvements to room upgrades will bring benefits to Matrix even if they don't turn out to be the right way to solve the deleting state problem.

 ### Also, reduce state sent to clients